 “What are people feeling?”
 Jennifer said.
 “That’s really important to brands like ours.
 They move with culture.
 We have to understand and also look to the future.”

-Understanding new persons as your customers
+Understanding new customers

 Sometimes new customers are buying your products.
 I still remember when Under Armour was really just for professional athletes, then other athletes started wearing it.
 Today, I sit here wearing Under Armour shoes and pants.
 So now writers wear high-performance gear, too.
 Don’t forget about all the kids wearing the brand now.
 So brands and their customers can evolve.
-In

 Red Bull was focusing on high-energy type sports and experiences in their marketing and then they realized that another group drinks Red Bull energy drinks as well: Moms.
 Ross said moms were drinking several Red Bulls to get through the day.